MaggesMitX/MatrixModelling/README.md

 # MatrixModelling
-repository about planing and programming my Matrix Project I will program the codes once for Raspberry Pi and for Arduino
+A repository about planing and programming my Matrix Project I will program the codes once for Raspberry Pi and for Arduino